spacemeat/humon/README-preprocess.md

 Computing machines are the other primary customer.
 Software written against the language must run quick, and the language must promote simple interfaces and consistent operation.
 There must be adequate facilities for programmed machines to utilize the data exposed by Humon.
 Resource usage for grokking Humon objects must be reasonable.
 1. **We are serving humans who are serving machines with this language.**
 The APIs are the conjunction of human and machine.
 The machine has been taught how to use them.
 We can learn the same.
 API design must be convenient and unsurprising, consistent and unambiguous.
+1. **Humon is domain-neutral**
+There are no assumptions made about the structure, use of the structure, or meaning of any tokens or comments or annotations.
+Applications will use Humon to describe their own domain-specific structure, as determined by the app designer.
+A Humon token stream that is syntactically legal per the language rules is valid Humon; whether it is a valid structure for the app using Humon is up to the app to determine.

 ### Principles in the language
 No more required quotes.
 Commas are optional.
 When you do quote keys or values, you can use any quote character `` ' " ` ``.
+Heredoc-style quotes are supported.
 Keys and values are just text data.
-Quoted strings can contain newlines.
-Annotations and comments can provide "human hooks" into the data without the need to muck with the structure design, and without polluting the data structure expected by an extant application.
+Quoted and heredoc strings can contain newlines.
+Annotations and comments can provide "human hooks" into the data without the need to muck with the structure design, and without polluting the data structure expected by an application.
 Humon files are *intended* to be authored and modified in text editing tools, by humans, and also be simple enough for a machine to generate as well.

 ### Principles in the APIs
 Most of the interesting use cases for Humon involve a machine reading data authored by either a machine or a human.
 The performance characteristics of the implementation reflect this; loaded Humon troves are *immutable*.
 Searching and scanning through Humon data is quick, and references to internal data do not go bad for the life of the trove.